 What Python version should I use with Django?¶

-Since newer versions of Python are often faster, have more features, and are better supported, all else being equal, we recommend that you use the latest 2.x.y or 3.x.y release.
+Since newer versions of Python are often faster, have more features, and are better supported, the latest version of Python 3 is recommended.

 You don’t lose anything in Django by using an older release, but you don’t take advantage of the improvements and optimizations in newer Python releases.
-Third-party applications for use with Django are, of course, free to set their own version requirements.
+Third-party applications for use with Django are free to set their own version requirements.